ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/3rd Level/Corrosive Casing.md

 	- Concentration, up to 3 turns.
 - **Effects**:
 	- You conjure a layer of TODO acid on a creature you touch.
 Melee attacks that hit this creature apply [[Broken Weapon]] to the weapon.
+		- Upon losing concentration, the layer of TODO acid dissipates.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 34 psyfocus spent above the normal cost for this psycast, the duration is increased by 2 turns.